guessidioms/guessidioms/README.md

 http://127.0.0.1:7890/

 ## Todo

-1. Add explanation to teach people what does the idiom mean
+- [x] Render guess word for each try in a 6x4 grids like wordle
-2. Render guess word for each try in a 6x4 grids like wordle
+- [x] Support generate url link for specified idiom
-3. Guess input support enter to submit
+- [x] Stroke button turns to grey when it is clicked
-4. Support generate url link for specified idiom
+- [ ] Add explanation to teach people what does the idiom mean
-5. When input stroke, do not flash the page
+- [ ] Guess input support enter to submit
-6. Stroke button turns to grey when it is clicked
+- [ ] When input stroke, do not flash the page
-7. Add data tracking function, to record user's daily guess results like wordle
+- [ ] Add data tracking function, to record user's daily guess results like wordle

 ## Important library